Skip to main content

 • Allow 24-48 hours for DNS propagation.

-• Submit your .PEM file through Managed File Transfer support ticketing portal.
+• Submit your .PEM file through the Managed File Transfer support ticketing portal.

-• The support team will validate your certificate chain and private key.
+• The support team validates your certificate chain and private key.

-• You will receive a confirmation once the certificate is successfully installed.
+• You will receive confirmation once the certificate is successfully installed.

 • Certificate chain is complete and correctly ordered.

-• The certificate is currently valid and has not expired.
+• The certificate is currently valid and not expired.

 • Private key matches the domain certificate.